IMPORTANT: This is for adult African Pygmy Hedgehogs. For baby hedgehogs, read this post.

-Hedgehogs are natural insectivores (insect eaters), but this doesn’t mean that you need to buy and feed your hedgehog bugs and insects.
-Even though there are many commercial hedgehog foods out there, surprisingly, barely any of them are suitable for hedgehog diets.
-A hedgehog needs a high protein, low-fat diet.
-Some good-quality cat food is a good substitute.
+Hedgehogs are natural insectivores (insect eaters), but this doesn’t mean that you need to feed your hedgehog bugs and insects.

-*NOTE: When introducing new foods to your hedgehog you introduce them one at a time.
-If a particular food is upsetting your hedgehog’s stomach, this will make it easy to identify which food is causing it.
+Hedgehog Tip: When introducing new foods to your hedgehog, introduce them one at a time.
+It'll be easier to find out what food is upsetting your hedgehog's stomach

 Dried or tinned cat or kitten food

 Dried cat food is a better option than tinned cat food.
 If you will be feeding your hedgehog cat food, DO NOT give them fish flavor.
 Fish and fish-flavored foods upset hedgehogs’ stomachs.

 Chicken flavor is the best flavor for hedgehogs.

 Leftover meat and chicken should be chopped into small pieces before being given to your hedgehog.
 Never give your hedgehog raw meat.

 The meat or chicken you give can be: